 Service Provider Code (SPC) Token: An authority token that can be used by a SHAKEN Service Provider to demonstrate authority over the identity information contained in the TN Authorization List extension of the requested STI certificate.
 The SPC Token complies with the structure of the TNAuthList Authority Token defined by draft-ietf-acme-authority-token-tnauthlist [Ref 4], but with the restriction for SHAKEN where the TNAuthList value contained in the token’s “atc” claim identifies a single Service Provider Code.

 Signature: Created by signing the message using the private key.
 It ensures the identity of the sender and the integrity of the data [Ref 9].

+Subordinate CA (SCA): A CA whose public-key certificate is issued by another (superior) CA

 Subscriber: A user that is registered in a PKI and, therefore, can be named in the “subject” field of a certificate issued by a CA in that PKI [Ref 9].